ting682/ting682.github.io/_posts/2020-07-01-implicit_vs_explicit_returns.markdown

     return x
 end
 ```

+Let's take a look at the output of running square(3):

+that number works!
+number squared is 9
+ => 9

 Viola!
 This programmer understood to return the correct value of x; however, this somewhat breaks Ruby convention in some ways because we’re not simple, elegant, and concise anymore.
 On one hand, the original programmer was simply following the Ruby convention of returning the last evaluated statement.
 This is by no means illegal.
 On the other hand, the new programmer did not understand the original intent.
 In the end, it is both important to be unambiguous AND be simple, elegant, and concise.
 Here is the problem.
 If we have thousands of lines of code looking like this: